tenfinney/event-docs/README.md

 Enter your Web3 address to register.
 After you enter the form information it's time to familiarize yourself with the Rules of the Games and the starting potions for each game, treasure hunt or informational tour.

-Hint: (he moving glowing bars are linked to new locations on the tour and the static ones have no hyperlink so don't bother clicking them.
+Hint: (the moving glowing bars are linked to the next location on the tour.
+The static glowing bars (not moving) have no hyperlink, so don't bother clicking them.
 Sometimes you will need to change your angle to activate the hyperlink or press the "F5" key if you need to reload the page.
 Hyperlinked images will have a larger cirlcle at the mouse cursor location to malke them easy to recognize.

 --------------------